 Either ground improvement was not performing as anticipated or there was a problem with testing.
 A solution was needed - and quickly - the costs of delayed dam construction and under-performing ground improvement could run into tens of thousands of Euros.

 Lankelma was approached to provide more accurate undrained shear strength assessment, using CPT and in situ shear vanes.
-A track-truck rig was mobilised quickly, arriving three weeks later.
+A tracked truck rig was mobilised quickly, arriving three weeks later.
 A total of 124 CPTs and 28 in situ shear vane tests were carried out over five weeks.

 Temperature effects are the largest potential source of uncertainties in CPT